 Born Free Foundation

 The Born Free Foundation is a dynamic international wildlife charity, devoted to compassionate conservation and animal welfare.
 Born Free takes action worldwide to protect threatened species and stop individual animal suffering.
 Born Free believes wildlife belongs in the wild and works to phase out zoos.
-We rescue animals from lives of misery in tiny cages and give them lifetime care.
+It rescues animals from lives of misery in tiny cages and gives them lifetime care.
 The Curlew made a donation to help with this valuable work.

 Wildlife Conservation Trust

-Our field staff operate 50 projects in 18 countries around the world.
-We focus on islands, where unique species are under immense pressure, and on animal groups suffering the worst declines, such as primates and amphibians.
-We manage breeding programmes for release back to the wild, develop the skills and tools to conserve species in the wild, train others in animal husbandry and conservation practice, and communicate important messages to our visitors.
+The Trust operates 50 projects in 18 countries around the world.
+The Trust focuses on islands, where unique species are under immense pressure, and on animal groups suffering the worst declines, such as primates and amphibians.
+Trust staff manage breeding programmes for release back to the wild; develop the skills and tools to conserve species in the wild; train others in animal husbandry and conservation practice; and communicate important messages to visitors.

 Australian Wildlife Conservancy

-Our strategy is simple: To establish sanctuaries by acquiring land and through partnerships with landholders; and to implement practical land management – feral animal control and fire management – informed by good science.
+The AWC's strategys is to establish sanctuaries by acquiring land and through partnerships with landholders; and to implement practical land management – feral animal control and fire management – informed by good science.